 Special Program Administrators shall also submit a Staff report for non-campus administrative staff by August 25th at the beginning of each fiscal year.
 The PIC codes for the non-campus staff shall reflect what they do, where they are assigned to work, and the special program(s) that they support.

-The reports shall be submitted to the Business Manager no later than the deadline of August 25th at the beginning of each fiscal year.
-The Assistant Superintendent and the Business Manager shall create the Staff FTEs Report and ensure that funds are budgeted in the appropriate payroll account codes.
-Budget changes and/or amendments, if any, shall be prepared by the Business Manager.
+The reports shall be submitted to the Chief Financial Officer no later than the deadline of August 25th at the beginning of each fiscal year.
+The Assistant Superintendent and the Chief Financial Officer shall create the Staff FTEs Report and ensure that funds are budgeted in the appropriate payroll account codes.
+Budget changes and/or amendments, if any, shall be prepared by the Chief Financial Officer.
 [Note.
 The minimum spend percentages shall be verified again to ensure that the budgeted amount by PIC still meets or exceeds the minimum spend percentage by special program.]

-Campus Principals and Special Program Administrators shall be responsible to ensure that any changes to staff assignments due to unforeseen circumstances such as enrollment increase, resignation, etc. are submitted to the Assistant Superintendent and Business Manager within five (5) days of the assignment change.
+Campus Principals and Special Program Administrators shall be responsible to ensure that any changes to staff assignments due to unforeseen circumstances such as enrollment increase, resignation, etc. are submitted to the Assistant Superintendent and Chief Financial Officer within five (5) days of the assignment change.
 The prior process of verifying the FTEs/account codes, approval of the FTE report, and approval of the reports shall occur upon the receipt of assignment changes.

 901.1 Gifted and Talented